 PLEASE NOTE: As of April 2017, Jeff is out of production.
-But we will be carrying his work again in future, including new designs.
+But we will be carrying his work again in future, including some new designs!

 Jeff has always had a passion for wood, plain and simple!
 That, and his interest in historic architecture inspired him to leave the corporate world mid-career, move to Perth Ontario and enrol in a two-year Heritage Carpentry Millwork Program.
 He went on to become an honours graduate trained in traditional wooden construction methods and historic architectural styles.
 His passion for wood, imagination and new skills inspired him to start a business focusing on custom designed high quality cabinets, mantles and furniture.
 He formed Whistlewood Custom Woodworking 23 years ago, named after his two favourite pastimes: whistling and woodworking.
 Whistlewood continues to offer the high quality custom-designed work that clients have become accustomed to.